DLR-RM/RAFCON/doc/tutorials.rst

 created when a new barrier concurrency state is added.
 The decider state gets the information of all concurrent child states about the chosen outcome and eventually occurred errors.
-Of course data flows can also arbitrarily connected to the decider state from each concurrent child state.
+Of course data flows can also arbitrarily be connected to the decider state from each concurrent child state.
 With this information it can decide via which outcome the barrier concurrency state is left.